gbadev-org/tonc/content/fixed.md

 The conversions are almost as simple as described above.
 The two places where things may be problematic are round-off inconsistencies and negative fractions.
 Note that I said they *may* be problematic; it depends on what you had in mind.
 I am not going to explain all the ins and out here, because they generally won't be much of a problem, but you need to be aware of them.

 If you're not new to programming, you will undoubtedly be aware of the problem of round-off from floats to ints: a simple cast conversion truncates a number, it does not really round it off.
 For example, ‘(int)1.7’ gives 1 as a result, not 2.
 The earlier macros have the same problem (if you can call it that).
 Float-to-int rounding is done by adding one half (0.5) to the float before rounding, which we can also apply to fixed-point conversion.
 In this case, of course, the value of one half depends on the number of fixed-point bits.
 For example, .8 fixeds, ½ is 0x80=128 (256/2), for .16 fixeds it is 0x8000=32768.
 Add this before shifting down and it'll be rounded off properly.
-There are actually multiple ways of rounding off, which you can read about in [this fixed-point introduction](http://www.bookofhook.com/Article/GameDevelopment/AnIntroductiontoFixedPoin.html)<span class="emphasis">\[b0rked\]</span>.
+There are actually multiple ways of rounding off, which you can read about in ["An Introduction to Fixed Point Math" by Brian Hook](https://web.archive.org/web/20060204155500/http://www.bookofhook.com/Article/GameDevelopment/AnIntroductiontoFixedPoin.html).

 And then there are negative numbers.
 Frankly, division on negative integers is always a bitch.
 The basic problem here is that they are always rounded towards zero: both +3/4 and −3/4 give 0.
 In some ways this makes sense, but in one way it doesn't: it breaks up the sequence of outputs around zero.
 This is annoying on its own, but what's worse is that right-shifting *doesn't* follow this behaviour; it always shifts towards negative infinity.
 In other words, for negative integer division, the division and right-shift operators are *not* the same.
 Which method you choose is a design consideration on your part.
 Personally, I'm inclined to go with shifts because they give a more consistent result.